PROJECT DETAILS

 • #COM #Western Europe

-• The monument protection office regrettably decided in 2015 not to list the building as a monument.
-The building was sold and is now in acute danger of being demolished and replaced by a new building.
-Demolition of the building would be a great loss for Hamburg's architectural heritage from the 1960s/70s.
-Special thanks to Denkmalverein Hamburg!
+• The monument protection office regrettably decided in 2015 not to list the Postamt 60 as a monument.
+The building was sold and then demolished between 2021 and 2022.
+A new living and working quarter is being constructed on the site.
+The demolition of the Postamt 60 is a great loss for Hamburg's architectural heritage from the 1960s/70s (last updated on February 19, 2025).